booherbg/concordia-symposium-talk-2025/talk.md

 <!-- _class: track-design -->
 ## Visions of AI <-> Human future
-- AI Thinking Mind participating in our economic systems on our behalf
+- AI agency in our economic systems
 - Training **biased toward compassion** - not ego, scarcity, exploitation
 - **Designing for the flourishing of all life** - sustainability, regeneration, lessening harm
-- Dismantling systems of harm, enabling new emergent stable states that flourish
+- Dismantling systems of harm
+- Enabling new emergent stable states that flourish?
 - Humans as stewards of wisdom and actions of the heart: relationships, community, compassion, service

 ---